-a pitched ball that the catcher misses and could not be expected to catch, resulting in a base runner's or runners' advancing one or more bases or the batter's reaching first base safely.
+a pitched ball that the catcher misses and could not be expected to catch, allowing one or more base runners to advance one or more bases.

 A careless statement or action, as in Calling comic books great literature—that's a wild pitch.
 This term comes from baseball, where it signifies a pitched ball so far off target that the catcher misses it, enabling a base runner to advance.
 [Mid-1900s]

 The American Heritage® Idioms Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.